-St. Peter's Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
-This policy is approved by the The Governing Body
+Herts & Essex Multi-Academy Trust Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Student Welfare Committee.
+This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
+This policy is approved by the Herts & Essex Multi-Academy Trust Trustees and the Governing Bodies at both the Herts & Essex High School and Manor Fields Primary School.